 I tried to visit them both post earthquake and can confirm that both remain closed.
 Emerald Valley has multiple signs, while there is a police stop preventing visitors from driving to Mukumugi Valley.

-• Rainbow Village (REOPENED) was partially destroyed by disgruntled workers of the company hired to manage it, plus Rainbow Grandpa passed away in 2024.
+- Rainbow Village (REOPENED BUT DIFFERENT) was partially destroyed by disgruntled workers of the company hired to manage it, plus Rainbow Grandpa passed away in 2024.
 The site remains open but not as good as before.

 See my guide to whether Rainbow Village is still worth visiting after considering the above two factors.

-• Fenqihu Trails (PARTIALLY OPEN) There has been ongoing repair work on several of the trails in Fenqihu for the last year.
+- Fenqihu Trails (PARTIALLY OPEN) There has been ongoing repair work on several of the trails in Fenqihu for the last year.
 Fenqi Trail (my most recommended on) finally seems to be all open again.
-However, Fenrui Historic Trail appears to be blocked at the entrance from Fenqihu, as well as somewhere in the middle of the trail.
-There are also repairs on some of the Cedar Boardwalk trail.
+The longer Fenrui Historic Trail is blocked roughly in the middle of the trail (see the latest reviews on AllTrails).

-• Chikhan Tower, Tainan (PARTIALLY OPEN): This famous historical sight in Tainan city center is still open, but parts of it are under renovation, so you may see some scaffolding.
+- Chikhan Tower, Tainan (PARTIALLY OPEN): This famous historical sight in Tainan city center is still open, but parts of it are under renovation, so you may see some scaffolding.
+According to recent visitors, the restorations are almost complete and the buildings already look awesome, especially at night.
 See my Tainan city guide.

-• Sanfong Temple, Kaoshiung (PARTIALLY OPEN): You can still see the canopy of lanterns in the temple, but only from below, as the upper floors of the temple are currently closed for renovations.
+- Sanfong Temple, Kaoshiung (PARTIALLY OPEN): You can still see the canopy of lanterns in the temple, but only from below, as the upper floors of the temple are currently closed for renovations.
+Poke around inside, as some recent visitors said they could still get to the 2F from some stairs at the back.
 See my Sanfong Temple guide.

 Read more about these places my Kaohsiung city guide.

-• East Coast Highway 9 (PARTIALLY CLOSED): In July 2025, a typhoon-caused landslide created a barrier lake in the mountains of Hualien.
-In September 2025, the lake overflowed, resulting in a flood that devastated Guangful township, killing 18, and taking out one bridge of Highway 9.
-Highway 9 is currently impassable around Guangfu.
-A detour on the smaller 193 will be required, or you can opt for coastal Highway 11 instead.
+- Highway 9 South of Hualien (REOPENED): In July 2025, a typhoon-caused landslide created a barrier lake in the mountains of Hualien.
+In September 2025, the lake overflowed, resulting in a flood that devastated Guangful township, killing 18, and taking out one bridge of Highway 9, the Matai’an River Bridge

 If you plan to visit Lisong Hot Spring from Chishang, the hot spring is located before the closed section, so you can go there any day of the winter.